-On the other hand, the pressures in an ultra high pressure water blasting machine used on a vessel, offshore rig or industrial setting will reach as high as 40,000 psi.
-These pressures are great enough to cut through steel, so much worse can happen if the water jet comes in contact with human flesh.
+The pressures in an ultra high pressure water blasting machine used on a vessel, offshore rig or industrial setting will reach as high as 40,000 psi.
+These pressures are great enough to cut through steel.
+Imagine the amount of injury that can happen if the water jet comes in contact with human flesh.

 Water blasting injuries commonly happen in one of the following ways:

 - An uncontrolled hose strikes a worker, causing trauma to the body.

 - The skin is punctured by a jet of fluid under high pressure.

 Water blasting injuries can be horrific but can also appear insignificant if only a small puncture happens.
 However, a small puncture can become severe if medical care is not received.